crisperdue/prooftoys-site/content/country-music.md

 `((exists {x. (not (Rock x))}) & (forall {x. ((Rock x) | (Country x))}))
     => ((exists {x. (not (Rock x))}) & (forall {x. ((Rock x) | (Country x))}))`

 and transforming the *conclusion* into the desired one.
-Can you do a version of this proof by working forward?
+Would you be able to create a version of this proof that works forward?